50 Fun Summer Things to Do with Kids and Families in the Hamptons and North Fork

 Enjoy an ice cream "Tateswiche" at Tate's Southampton bakery.
 Photo courtesy of Tate's Bake Shop

 18. For that matter, the East End has a host of gourmet ice cream parlors and frozen yogurt shops.
-Buddhaberry in Sag Harbor even has vegan options.
+Buddhaberry in Sag Harbor even has an edible cookie dough.

 19. It’s berry season all summer.
 Late July is the ideal time for blueberries and raspberries.
 Blackberries ripen in August.
 Pick your own at these East End berry farms.